nisanthc/binance-influxdb/README.md

         1. Go the Dashboard setting and select variable menu

-        2. Create a new vaiable with below parameter
+        2. Create a new vaiable with below parameters

                Name       : PAIRS
                Type       : Query